Riya922003/Sonore-Music-Streaming-/README.md

   npm run build
   npm run start

-Or use Docker for a containerized build:

-- Build images:
-  docker-compose build

-- Start services:
-  docker-compose up -d

-Refer to docker-compose.yml (if present) for details.

 ## Environment variables

 The application requires a set of environment variables to run.
 Example variables (adjust to your implementation):